Class change#

 Select images#

-The first step is to select the 2 images to compare.
-FRM and TO have the same interface so we’ll describe them together.
+The first step is to select the two images to compare.
+Since FRM and TO have the same interface, they will be described together.

-You need to select a categorical image, this can be a classification recipe, or any categorical asset from your google earthengine account.
-In both cases you’ll need to select the band to use for the transition and the legend.
+Select a categorical image, which can be a classification recipe or any categorical asset from your Google Earth Engine (GEE) account.
+In both cases, you’ll need to select the band to use for the transition and the legend.

-If the selected asset/recipe is a classification recipe (or its export) the legend will be automatically field with the metadata of the file. else you’ll need to updload it manually. click on fa-solid fa-pen-to-square to open the legend edition tool.
-It’s the same as the one described in the classification recipe.
-Please refer to Classification if you need extra information.
+If the selected asset/recipe is a Classification recipe (or its export), the legend will be automatically generated with the metadata of the file.
+If it’s not, you’ll need to upload it manually.

-Once both from and to images are selected, SEPAL will build a transition classification legend based on the registered legend in the 2 parameter images.
-The color can be modified as well as the values.
+Once both from and to images are selected, SEPAL will build a transition classification legend based on the registered legend in the two parameter images.
+The color and the values can be modified.

 If the selected asset is from a SEPAL classification, it will embed a probability value for each classified pixel.
-SEPAL will proposed clever map transitionning based on these values.
+SEPAL will propose clever map transitioning based on these values.

-For example a high confidence forest pixel changes in a low confidence non-forest piexl. the change will be taken into account only if the min confidence is reached by the “TO” pixel.
-By default no filtering is perform and the slider is set to 0.
+For example, a high-confidence forest pixel changes into a low-confidence non-forest pixel.
+The change will be taken into account only if the minimum confidence is reached by the to pixel.
+By default, no filtering is performed and the slider is set to 0.

 Note